Symbol Grounding in Neuro-Symbolic AI: A Gentle Introduction to Reasoning Shortcuts: A Gentle Introduction to Reasoning Shortcuts

 \subsection{Causes, Frequency and Impact}

-\paragraph{Why do RSs arise?} Roughly speaking, RSs stem from two related issues: on the one hand, the prior knowledge $\BK$ may allow inferring the correct labels $\vy$ from improperly grounded concept vectors $\vc$; on the other, the concept extractor is expressive enough to learn the improperly grounded concepts.
+\paragraph{Why do RSs arise?} Roughly speaking, RSs stem from two related issues: on the one hand, the prior knowledge $\BK$ may allow inferring the correct labels $\vy$ from improperly grounded concept vectors $\vc$; on the other, the concept extractor is expressive enough (\eg has enough layers) to acquire any such incorrect input-concept mapping.
 Our two examples satisfy both conditions.
 Their combination \textit{\textbf{introduces ambiguity in the learning problem}}, meaning that NeSy predictors are free to learn incorrect concept mappings and still achieve high accuracy.
 Properly understanding the root causes of RSs, however, requires more technical background, which we provide in \cref{sec:rss-theory}, hence we postpone a more comprehensive discussion to \cref{sec:root-causes}.
 Importantly, clarifying the causes of RSs allows us to discriminate between risky and safe NeSy tasks, and to design RS mitigation strategies.
 We explore these topics in \cref{sec:handling-rss}.

 \paragraph{Do RSs occur in practice?} The above discussion entails that RSs can occur whenever the prior knowledge is not ``strict'' enough, but it does not prove that they \textit{must} occur.
 Arguably, NeSy predictors \textit{can} learn the intended concepts even in this case.
 The question is then whether RSs occur in practice.
-While it is difficult to gauge their frequency in real-world applications, the literature abounds with situations in which NeSy predictors, trained in standard conditions, fall prey to RSs \citep{manhaeve2018deepproblog, wang2019satnet, chang2020assessing, manhaeve2021neural, marconato2023not, marconato2024bears, bortolotti2024benchmark, yang2024analysis, delong2024mars}, suggesting that \textit{\textbf{RSs occur naturally in NeSy benchmarks}}.
+While it is difficult to gauge their frequency in real-world applications, the literature abounds with situations in which NeSy predictors trained in standard conditions fall prey to RSs \citep{manhaeve2018deepproblog, wang2019satnet, chang2020assessing, manhaeve2021neural, marconato2023not, marconato2024bears, bortolotti2024benchmark, yang2024analysis, delong2024mars}, suggesting that \textit{\textbf{RSs occur naturally in NeSy benchmarks}}.